paulstephane/UPL_Accessory/README.md

 - file names must also start with 01 to 99
 - files must be in wav format, with id3v2 tags only
 - first file of each folder can contain an image (album cover art, preferably in small format)
-- id3v2 tags should contain at least the artist, album, title, track tags
+- id3v2 tags should contain at minimum the artist, album, title, track number